top of page

 SICRI was initially established by Professors Philip Hayward and Danny Long in 2004 to facilitate communication and collaboration between researchers and cultural practitioners working with small island communities.

-SICRI’s principal aim is to research and assist the maintenance and development of the language, literature, music, dance, folkloric and media cultures of small island communities.
+SICRI’s principal aim is to research and assist the maintenance and development of the language, literature, music, dance, folkloric, media and material cultures of small island communities.
 It aims to identify potential research partners and appropriate strategies and funding sources to benefit small island cultures and those researching them.

 Key to SICRI’s activities is the principle that external researchers should develop their projects in consultation with island communities and should reciprocate such co-operation with appropriate assistance and facilitation of local cultural initiatives.